RuneBlaze/belinda/docs/src/acknowledgements.md

 # Acknowledgements

-> **Belinda**: People are all we’ve got. [...]
-No longer a slave, no longer a machine with parts.
-You’re just a person.
-In business.
+> **Belinda**: There is nothing more exciting than a room full of people [...]
+Look at me.
+Listen, people are all we've got.
+People are all we've got.

 Belinda was influenced by and has borrowed code from the following libraries